kenrector/sigma-cpv-kit/README.md

 cpcpdoc.txt | is a description of installing and running CP-V using siggy, a dos based simulator written by Keith and George Plume in th 90's.
 Simh procedures will be different to siggy but the CP-V interactions will be the same. lcmcpv00.pdf, lcmcpv01.pdf | provide an overview of CP-V.  This material was prepared by Keith to assist the Living Computer Museum install and bring up CP-V on a Sigma 9 computer system.
 MTLU00.tap | is a bootable diagnostic progam also provided from Keith Calkins' archive.
-This doesn't run under CP-V, just boot it from mt0.
+This doesn't run under CP-V, just boot it from mt0. mt2tap.c | is a program to translate .mt files to .tap.
+Developed on a Mac.
 ## Installation
 These instructions describe how to install CP-V from the cpcp.tap PO tape using the sigma.ini configuration file.